Your Guide to B2B Social Media Marketing as a Technical Expert

 company attributes

-and a place to showcase your most important asset, the people who will serve your customers.
+and a place to showcase your most important asset, the people who will serve your potential clients and customers.

-Nor, should your social media feed be too boring.
-Granted, I love a great research study, but your feed should reflect your brand personality.
-It's ok to have a distinct tone of voice, imagery, and mix up your content.
+Nor should your social media presence and feed be too dull.
+Granted, I love an excellent research study, but your feed should reflect your brand personality.
+It's ok to have a distinct tone of voice and imagery and mix up your content.

-And no, you do not need to post everyday on every channel possible.
+And no, you do not need to post every day on every social media platform or channel possible.
 A focused social media strategy that aligns with your overall digital marketing strategy is far more effective.

-If you are selling high-end accounting services to Fortune 500 companies, SnapChat isn't likely the platform for you.
+If you sell high-end accounting services to Fortune 500 companies, SnapChat isn't likely the platform for you.
 Instead, focus on the social media platforms that best reach your target audience and match the tone of your services.

 How do I tell my social media story?

 Experiment with your language, format, and tone.
-I have a social media persona which is much more outgoing than my real self.
-My social self is bold, a bit sarcastic, and looks at life with a glass half full of glitter.
+I have a social media persona that is much more outgoing than my authentic self.
+My social self is bold, sarcastic, and looks at life with a glass half full of glitter.

 As I plan out content, that social persona voices her opinion on how it gets displayed.
 It's not perfect.
 I experiment.
 I test, try, fail, tweak, learn.
 Mix it up.

-My value isn't based on the number of likes, shares, and subscribes I get.
+My value isn't based on the number of likes, shares, and subscriptions I get.

 Telling my social story.